© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Derby Racecourse Roman vicus and cemetery is a scheduled monument protected by Historic England under reference 1012582.
 View the official record →

-Derby Racecourse Roman vicus is a Romano-British settlement and associated cemetery site located in Derbyshire.
+Derby Racecourse Roman vicus and cemetery is a Roman settlement and burial ground situated near Derby in Derbyshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012582.

 Derby Racecourse Roman vicus and cemetery is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012582.